siddhpatil6/Kotlin-HandleData/README.md

 # Save basic state
 ### On Saved instance state method, here we saved data before destroy method get called
+ This is the most common situation to save the basic data of your Activity or Fragment during orientation change.
+You can save Primitive data such as String, Boolean, Integers or Parcelable objects in a Bundle during the orientation change and read the same data when Activity recreated.

+Saving and restoring the data works using two Activity lifecycle methods called onSaveInstanceState() and onRestoreInstanceState().

+To save the state information override onSaveInstanceState() method and add key-value pairs to the Bundle object that is saved in the event that your activity is destroyed unexpectedly.
+This method gets called before onStop().

 `override fun onSaveInstanceState(outState: Bundle?) `

 `{`